 Two Letters of Recommendation

 Recommendation requests should be given to two people who are able to provide a thoughtful, thorough and honest assessment of your academic abilities in general and, specifically, the ability to succeed in the graduate programs at The Dartmouth Institute.
 Please contact your evaluators well in advance to give them sufficient time to write and submit their evaluations by the deadline.
 After you supply SOPHAS with the email addresses of the recommenders, SOPHAS sends the recommender instructions on how to electronically submit the letter.

-College seniors & recent college graduates: Two letters of recommendation must come from your professors who can assess your academic abilities.
+College seniors & college graduates within the last 12 months: Two letters of recommendation must come from your professors who can assess your academic abilities.

-Applicants who have been out of college at least 3 years: Your letters of recommendation should come from employment supervisors and/or professors who can assess your academic abilities.
+Applicants who have been out of college longer than one year: Your letters of recommendation should come from employment supervisors and/or professors who can assess your academic and professional abilities.

 Resume or CV